 However, the customs in Switzerland are a bit different.

 Especially when compared to the Americans.
-The Christkind brings the presents to children.
-The cuckoo brings the Easter eggs.
+The Christkind brings presents to children.
+The Cuckoo brings the Easter eggs.
 There is a holiday dedicated to onions, and yodeling.

 During Christmas make sure to eat cookies.
 Every family has its recipe, and they are all delicious.